 - I like to use old-fashioned oat flakes when making this honey oat bread.
 However, you can also use more processed “one minute” oatmeal if you do not have any old fashioned oat flakes.
 Personally, I think the old fashioned oat flakes help to add a better texture to the honey oat bread.

 - You need to use DRY oat flakes when making this recipe.
-If you use wet oatmeal (pre-moistened oat flakes), you will be adding too much moisture to this recipe and you are more likely to experience problems (i.e. bread collapses).
+If you use wet oatmeal (pre-moistened oat flakes), you will be adding too much moisture to this recipe and you are more likely to experience problems (e.g. bread collapses).

-- Try to keep your ingredients (i.e. flour) in airtight food containers in order to extend their shelf life.
-Airtight containers also help to prevent ingredients (i.e. flour and sugar) from absorbing moisture from the air.
+- Try to keep your ingredients (e.g. flour) in airtight food containers in order to extend their shelf life.
+Airtight containers also help to prevent ingredients (e.g. flour and sugar) from absorbing moisture from the air.
 This extra moisture can throw off recipes (as it can disrupt the liquid-to-dry ingredient ratio in the recipe) and shorten an ingredient’s shelf life.
 They also help to prevent exposure to pests, dust, etc.

 - This recipe calls for the use of bread flour.
 If you are out of bread flour, you can use all purpose flour in a pinch.
 However, an all purpose flour bread will be less airy and fluffy (when compared to honey oat bread made with bread flour).

-- Do not use cold milk (or super hot milk) to make this recipe or the yeast may have trouble growing properly.
+- Do NOT use cold milk (or super hot milk) to make this recipe or the yeast may have trouble growing properly.
 Yeast is sort of like Goldilocks – it doesn’t like things too hot or too cold.

 - Optional – Just before you place the dough & bread pan into the oven, you can brush on an egg wash on top of the dough.
 Then you can sprinkle some oat flakes on the sticky egg wash.
 This helps to create a more “oaty” bread appearance.